quhack/dfeqa/README.md

 - `year_group` Function to calculate the expected National Curriculum year group given a date of birth.
   - `dob`* String containing the date of birth
   - `year`* String containing the test-year for which the group is required (i.e. the calendar year in which May falls).
   - `format` Format of the date of birth.
-If not supplied, defaults to YYYYMMDD.
+If not supplied, defaults to DDMMYYYY.
   - `upper_year` defaults to reporting years R to 8, but can set upper limit to something else by passing an integer in this argument.

 - `summarise_str_lengths` Function which takes a Pandas Series and returns a frequency distribution.